 10 THINGS TO CONSIDER BEFORE MAKING AN OFFER ON A HOME

 Even the most prudent and practical person can get caught up in buying a home and allow emotions to blur reality and moot many factors that would normally impact their decision.
 You may feel that a house is everything you’ve ever wanted when it comes to price, style, and size, but there are many other factors you should consider before making an offer.
 A buyer should never allow themselves to want something so desperately that they make assumptions, forgo asking pertinent questions about the property, and/or ignore the big picture.
-Here are 10 things to consider before making an offer on a home.
+For related insurance information, see Home Buying and Insurance Considerations.

 1. Have you visited the home at various hours of the day?
 In daylight, rows of big, sunny windows may be an appealing asset, but the same windows may present privacy concerns or a security threat at night.
 A home near a school could be considered convenient for future children, but a visit during school hours could reveal excessive noise and traffic.
 A seemingly quiet, residential area could turn into a traffic nightmare from rush hour traffic taking a shortcut.